GoogleCloudPlatform/community/tutorials/ssh-via-iap/index.md

 The Client IP address in the SSH connection will be part of the range 35.235.240.0/20.
 This range is the Pool of IP address used by IAP to proxy the connection from your browser to your instance.
-So, you can create a more restrictive VPC firewall rule allowing SSH only from this IP address range in consequence only controlled users via IAP will be able to hit SSH port into the VMs via IAP
+So, you can create a more restrictive VPC firewall rule allowing SSH only from this IP address range and as a consequence only controlled users via IAP will be able to hit the SSH port on VMs via IAP

 If you are using the default VPC remove the firewall rule "default-allow-ssh"and create a new restrictive SSH firewall rule.
 ![Firewall Rule](fw-rule-ssh.png?raw=true)